step-security/harden-runner/README.md

 ## Support for private repositories

-Install the [Harden Runner App](https://github.com/marketplace/harden-runner-app) if you want to use Harden-Runner GitHub Action for `Private` repositories.
+Install the [Harden Runner App](https://github.com/marketplace/harden-runner-app) to use Harden-Runner GitHub Action for `Private` repositories.

-If you use Harden-Runner GitHub Action in a private repository, the generated insights URL is NOT public.
-You need to authenticate first to access it for private repository.
+- If you use Harden-Runner GitHub Action in a private repository, the generated insights URL is NOT public.
+- You need to authenticate first to access insights URL for private repository.
 Only those who have access to the repository can view it.
+- [Harden Runner App](https://github.com/marketplace/harden-runner-app) only needs `actions: read` permissions on your repositories.

 Read this [case study on how Kapiche uses Harden Runner](https://www.stepsecurity.io/case-studies/kapiche/) to improve software supply chain security in their open source and private repositories.

-[Harden Runner App](https://github.com/marketplace/harden-runner-app) only needs `actions: read` permissions on your repositories.
-You can install it on selected repositories, or all repositories in your organization.

 ## Discussions